michaelschwarz/Ajax.NET-Professional/README.md

 </configuration>
 ```

-The following example shows the block-list approach were only the deserialization of specifc "dangerous" classes is blcoekd.
+The following example shows the block-list approach were only the deserialization of specifc "dangerous" classes gets blocked.
 This is not recommended as developers need to maintain a list of dangerous classes.

 ```XML
 <configuration>